malayadaniGIT/REACTJS_MCT--FOOD_RECIPE_APP/README.md

 - **Redux:** For state management and storing recipe data.
 - **Axios:** For making API calls to retrieve recipe information.
 - **CSS:** Custom styles are applied using CSS files.

+## Usage
+### Home Page:
+The landing page welcomes users and encourages them to explore recipes.
+Click the "Search Recipes" button to navigate to the recipes page.

+### Recipes Page:
+Use the search input field to enter keywords (e.g., "chicken," "pizza") and click the search button to find matching recipes.
+View recipe details by clicking the "Details" button or open the recipe source URL by clicking the "Recipe URL" button.

+### Recipe Details Page:
+Explore detailed information about a selected recipe, including its title, publisher, ingredients, and external source links.

 ## Getting Started